Our cookbook restoration saves vintage cookbooks with torn covers and broken spines using modern technology

 When there is no spine whatsoever, the bookbinder must create a new one and then reattach the cover by splicing.
 The "Joy of Cooking" cookbooks can be repaired with or without satin page markers.
 The first photo shows the repaired cookbook without page markers and the second photo with page markers.

-Hot Foil Stamping Options
+Hot Foil Stamping Options with new spines

 This Betty Crocker Cookbook spine was missing and after the bookbinder created a new one, the bookbinder used foil stamping to create the words on the spine.